Find a Clinical Trial

 Patients between the ages of one and 75 can schedule an appointment for a comprehensive evaluation of their GVHD.

 Specialists familiar with how chronic GVHD affects every part of a patient's body conduct the four-day physical examination, and make recommendations on how best to manage your disease.

-The medical evaluation is free of charge and takes place ata the National Cancer Institute in Bethesda, Maryland.
+The medical evaluation is free of charge and takes place at the National Cancer Institute in Bethesda, Maryland.
 The program is part of a clinical trial designed to gather a national database of information about chronic GVHD so that better treatments can be developed.
-For details phone 240-858-3681 or click here to view online.
+For details call 240-858-3681 or click here.